EAN-13 vs EAN-8: Which Product Barcode Do You Need?

 - Canned goods

 If your packaging has 30mm of available flat width, use EAN-13.
-Don't use EAN-8 by choice — it's harder to obtain and provides less product identification data.
+Don't use EAN-8 by choice.
+It's harder to obtain and provides less product identification data.

 When You Need EAN-8